-As of March 31, 2024, we had cash and cash equivalents of \$32.3 million.
+Based on our business strategy, our existing cash and cash equivalents of \$31.1 million as of June 30, 2024 and the \$1.4 million of net proceeds raised between July 1, 2024 and July 18, 2024 through sales of common stock under our ATM Program, will be sufficient to fund the projected operating expenses and capital expenditure requirements, and to meet our obligations as they become due.
 Our ability to fund continued development will require additional capital, and we intend to raise such capital through the issuance of additional debt or equity including in connection with potential merger opportunities, or through business development activities.
 Our ability to continue as a going concern is dependent upon our ability to successfully accomplish these plans and secure sources of financing and ultimately attain profitable operations.
 If we are unable to obtain adequate capital, we could be forced to cease operations.